 Introduction to Handgun Hunting

 My first big game animal that I took with a handgun was a Texas hog a few years ago.
 A Glock 10mm, my bear country accessory, was my weapon of choice for that hunt.
-Last year I was introduced to the Desert Eagle .429 by Magnum Research.
-I got the opportunity to design the pistol’s look thanks to Outlaw Ordnance, a custom engraving shop who turned it into a one-of-a-kind work of art.
+Last year, I was introduced to the Desert Eagle .429 by Magnum Research.
+I got the opportunity to design the pistol’s look thanks to Outlaw Ordnance, a custom engraving shop that turned it into a one-of-a-kind work of art.

-Powerful yet stealthy, lions flow through the landscape like water, with effortless ease.
-Scaling steep rugged canyons, often through deep snow, is easy for these athletic predators.
-When it’s time to attack they hit with the force of a freight train, often suffocating or paralyzing their prey with a strategically placed bite around the face or neck.
+Powerful yet stealthy, lions flow through the landscape like water with effortless ease.
+Scaling steep, rugged canyons, often through deep snow, is easy for these athletic predators.
+When it’s time to attack, they hit with the force of a freight train, often suffocating or paralyzing their prey with a strategically placed bite around the face or neck.
 Mountain lions, also known as cougars or pumas, are undeniably beautiful but deadly.
 And in certain areas of the West…overpopulated.

 Predator Hunting Facts

-I’ve been very fortunate to be involved with some of the local predation studies in the past decade, albeit in a very small way, filming certain aspects of the process like the capturing and collaring of elk cows and calves to study how their mortality rates are affected by winters, disease, predators, hunting and natural causes.
+I’ve been very fortunate to be involved with some of the local predation studies in the past decade, albeit in a very small way, filming certain aspects of the process like the capturing and collaring of elk cows and calves to study how their mortality rates are affected by winters, disease, predators, hunting, and natural causes.

-Tags And Quotas
+Tags and Quotas

-Mountain lions, on average, kill a big game animal every two weeks which can significantly impact the herds depending on lion densities, especially the recruitment of the calves and fawns which are easy pickins for big, mature cats.
-Ranchers also struggle with protecting their calves and sheep herds from lions, wolves and other hungry predators.
-Some may say “that’s nature” but the reality is that the predator/prey relationship is a complicated one but it’s clear that managing their numbers through hunting is an important component.
+Mountain lions, on average, kill a big game animal every two weeks, which can significantly impact the herds depending on lion densities, especially the recruitment of calves and fawns, which are easy pickins for big, mature cats.
+Ranchers also struggle with protecting their calves and sheep herds from lions, wolves, and other hungry predators.
+Some may say “that’s nature,” but the reality is that the predator/prey relationship is a complicated one, but it’s clear that managing their numbers through hunting is an important component.

 It’s About Living

-Taylor is a passionate Montana born hunter who was raised around hard working hounds who live for the chase.
-Taylor, the daughter of a good friend of mine, began raising and working with her own hounds when she was in high school and in these challenging times, where culturally some people judge hunters, Taylor stands tall as a public land hunter and gives me faith that there are young women who will carry the torch and share her passion for hunting with others.
+Taylor is a passionate Montana-born hunter who was raised around hard-working hounds who live for the chase.
+Taylor, the daughter of a good friend of mine, began raising and working with her own hounds when she was in high school, and in these challenging times, where culturally some people judge hunters, Taylor stands tall as a public land hunter and gives me faith that there are young women who will carry the torch and share their passion for hunting with others.